lintool/twitter-tools/README.md

 The HTML crawler is `com.twitter.corpus.download.AsyncHtmlStatusBlockCrawler`.
 Here's a sample invocation:

-    java -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncHtmlStatusBlockCrawler \
+    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncHtmlStatusBlockCrawler \
        -data 20110123/20110123-000.dat -output html/20110123-000.html.seq

 Use the `-data` option to specify the status block (`.dat` file) to read.
 Use the `-output` option to specify where to write the output (block-compressed SequenceFile).

 To download the entire corpus, you'll need to fetch all blocks using this crawler.
 It makes sense to do some lightweight scripting (e.g., shell scripts, Python, Perl, etc.) to accomplish this.
-We have decided not to include these scripts because 1.) they are easy enough to write, and 2.) most likely, you may wish to download the blocks in parallel from multiple machines, in which no general purpose script would be particularly useful.
+We have decided not to include these scripts because 1.) they are easy enough to write, and 2.) you may wish to download the blocks in parallel from multiple machines, in which no general purpose script would be particularly useful.

 **Note:** Please be considerate when downloading the corpus.
 Using a couple of machines is fine.
 Writing a Hadoop MapReduce job to download the corpus from 500 EC2 instances _is not_.
 Use common sense.

+Despite best efforts handling timeouts and retrying, the crawler may not successfully download all statuses in one go.
+To address this issue, there is a "repair" program that will fetch statuses that went missing the first time around.
+Here's a sample invocation:

+    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.VerifyHtmlStatusBlockCrawl \
+       -data 20110123/20110123-000.dat -statuses_input html/20110123-000.html.seq \
+       -statuses_repaired html/20110123-000.repaired.html.seq \
+       -output_success log.success -output_failure log.failure

+Use the `-data` option to specify the status block (`.dat` file) to read.
+Use the `-statuses_input` to specify the output of the crawler; `-statuses_repaired` specifies where to put the repaired crawl.
+Options `-output_success` and `-output_failure` specify log files to hold tweet ids that were successfully and unsuccessfully fetched the first time around, respectively.

 The current screen scraper, `com.twitter.corpus.data.HtmlStatusExtractor` is very primitive and pulls out only a few important fields.
 There are also known issues with retweets, which are indicated via HTTP redirects to the original tweet.
 Thus, the naive extraction approach pulls out the timestamp of the original tweet, not the retweet.
-The retweet time can be pretty easily reconstructed by consulting the timestamp of the tweet with the closest tweet id.
+The timestamp of the retweet can be reconstructed by consulting the timestamp of the tweet with the closest tweet id.
 Undoubtedly, there are other issues.
 Contributions welcome.

 Fetching a status block via the Twitter API (JSON output)
 --------------------------------------------------------

 The REST API crawler is `com.twitter.corpus.download.AsyncJsonStatusBlockCrawler`.
 Here's a sample invocation:

-    java -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncJsonStatusBlockCrawler \
+    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncJsonStatusBlockCrawler \
        -data 20110123/20110123-000.dat -output json/20110123-000.json.gz

 Use the `-data` option to specify the status block (`.dat` file) to read.
 Use the `-output` option to specify where to write the output (gzipped JSON-encoded statuses, one per line).

 To download the entire corpus, you'll need to fetch all blocks using this crawler.

-**Tip:** The fetcher may not succeed in downloading all tweets in a particular block.
-Don't worry about that for now: we're in the process of writing a "verification" tool that will allow you to repair downloaded status blocks and refetch missing statuses.
+Despite best efforts handling timeouts and retrying, the crawler may not successfully download all statuses in one go.
+To address this issue, there is a "repair" program that will fetch statuses that went missing the first time around.
+Here's a sample invocation:

+    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.VerifyJsonStatusBlockCrawl \
+       -data 20110123/20110123-000.dat -statuses_input json/20110123-000.json.gz \
+       -statuses_repaired json/20110123-000.repaired.json.gz \
+       -output_success log.success -output_failure log.failure

+Use the `-data` option to specify the status block (`.dat` file) to read.
+Use the `-statuses_input` to specify the output of the crawler; `-statuses_repaired` specifies where to put the repaired crawl.
+Options `-output_success` and `-output_failure` specify log files to hold tweet ids that were successfully and unsuccessfully fetched the first time around, respectively.

 Reading the Corpus
 ------------------

-We've provided a few reference implementations illustrating how to read the corpus, once you downloaded the status blocks in either HTML or JSON.
-Tools are in package `com.twitter.corpus.demo`.  `ReadStatuses` provides an example of how to read the statuses.
+The demo program `com.twitter.corpus.demo.ReadStatuses` provides a simple example of how to process the downloaded statuses, once you download the status blocks in either HTML or JSON.
+Here's a sample command-line invocation:

-Example: read block `foo/bar.gz`, dump statuses to stdout:

      java -cp lib/*:dist/twitter-corpus-tools-0.0.1.jar com.twitter.corpus.demo.ReadStatuses \
-        -input foo/bar.gz -dump
+        -input html/20110123-000.html.seq -dump -html

-Read all blocks in directory `foo/`:
+Replace `-html` with `-json` if you want to read the JSON status blocks:

      java -cp lib/*:dist/twitter-corpus-tools-0.0.1.jar com.twitter.corpus.demo.ReadStatuses \
+        -input json/20110123-000.json.gz -dump -json

+Here's how you read all status blocks in a particular directory:

+    java -cp lib/*:dist/twitter-corpus-tools-0.0.1.jar com.twitter.corpus.demo.ReadStatuses \
-        -input foo -verbose
+        -input html/ -html -verbose

+Similarly, replace `-html` with `-json` if you want to read the JSON status blocks.

 Searching the Corpus
 --------------------